Beware Of These Social Media Mistakes When Promoting Your Business

 Registering 5+ social media accounts at once

 Another common mistake is to neglect the promotional opportunities offers by hashtags.
-They are very helpful when you treat them wisely – check out this article for more details.
+They are very helpful when you treat them wisely – check out this article to learn more on how to use Instagram hashtags for likes and profit.

 Posting too often